An icon

 You can find the total fees for each investment option outlined on the Investments Options page of our website.

-A detailed breakdown of the different fees incurred by each of our investment options is available on pages 26- 30 of our Additional Information Booklet.
+A detailed breakdown of the different fees incurred by each of our investment options is available on pages 26- 30 of our How Super Works Guide.

 The deductions listed on the first page of your member statement include the fees and costs that have been deducted directly from your account, including contributions tax and the flat dollar-based administration fee.